sandialabs/snl-progress/README.md

     ```bash
     python -m pip install -r requirements.txt

+### Easy Installation (Windows Executable)

+Follow these steps to install and run the Progress executable on Windows:

+1. **Download the Executable**
+   - Go to the **Releases** section of this repository.
+   - Download the `win_progress_v_1.2.0.zip` file containing the executable.

+2. **Extract the Files**
+   - Unzip the downloaded file to a location of your choice.

+3. **Run the Executable**
+   - Navigate to the extracted folder.
+   - Double-click on `progress.exe` to launch the package.

+4. **Ensure Data Folder is properly structured**
+   - The data folder is found in the following path relative to progress.exe:
+     ```
+     Lib/progress/Data
+     ```
+    - The Data folder proper structure is found beneath solver installation.

+5. **Download a Solver**
+   - The executable requires a solver to function, see below.

 ### Solver Installation

 Ensure an optimization solver is installed on your machine.
 Solvers to consider include: